ivandyatko/kotlin/README.md

-# kotlin
+# Kotlin tryouts
-getting to know kotlin implementing basic algorithms
+Getting to know kotlin by implementing basic stuff